vonkanehoffen/wix-style-react/docs/contribution/TEST_DRIVERS_GUIDELINES.md

 - Existing components supporting both legacy and `Unidriver` drivers will also have a file be named `Component.uni.driver.js`.
 - `Protractor` specific drivers will be named `Component.protractor.driver.js`
 - `Puppeteer` specific drivers will be named `Component.puppeteer.driver.js`
-- A component might have a **private** driver, used to encapsulate some actions which are not inteded to be exposed as testkit.
+- A component might have a **private** driver, used to encapsulate some actions which are not intended to be exposed as testkit.
 The file will be named `Component.private.driver.js`.

 ### Private Drivers
 Private drivers (`Component.private.driver.js`) are used for actions that must be tested as the component behavior, but should not be exposed to the user.
-For example, explicity hovering over some item has a side effect that displays some opacity.
+For example, explicitly hovering over some item has a side effect that displays some opacity.
 The consumer should not care for it, but in unit-test it might be needed.

 ## Drivers APIs
 In general, drivers methods are separated into two types - **getters** and **interactions**.